skip to content

 The Degree Committee for the Faculty appoints a principal Supervisor and an advisor for each research student.
 A secondary Supervisor may sometimes be appointed, especially when the research topic is strongly cross-disciplinary.
 Research students in CCL will have daily contact with the research group they are placed in.
 In addition, they should expect a meeting with their Supervisor(s) at least once a month.

-Generally, a full-time student could expect 10-12 hours of supervisions over the course of each academic year.
-For part-time students, this is 6-7 hours.
+Generally, a full-time student should expect approximately 10-12 hours of supervisions over the course of each academic year.
+For 0.6FTE part-time students, this is 6-7 hours and for 0.75 FTE part-time students this is 8-9 hours.

 The University of Cambridge publishes an annual Code of Practice which sets out the University's expectations regarding supervision.